briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 # Chat-GPT-5
 1. Chat-gpt-5 has a high and a med and a low.
-2. Chat-gpt-5 high writes better code than Claude.
+2. Chat-gpt-5 high wrote better code than Claude for APAS.
 3. It understands Rust types a bit better than Claude.
+4. 'Manual' is what AI agents call reading the source code and thinking deeply about it.
-4. It can't manually review code bases for heck; it's far too slow.
+4. It can't 'manually' review code bases for heck; it's far too slow.
 5. Chat-gpt-5 can't follow a coding standard at all.

 # Claude-4.5-Sonnet